These aspartame facts may shock you into quitting the stuff for good!

 By Jody McCutcheon

-Centre stage in this sweet drama are the GD Searle & Company (now Pfizer) and the US Food and Drug Administration, while lurking deeper in the shadows is that paragon of corporate evil, Monsanto Company.
+Centre stage in this sweet drama are the GD Searle & Company (now Pfizer), the Center For Disease Control (CDC) and the US Food and Drug Administration (FDA).
+Lurking deeper in the shadows is that paragon of corporate evil, Monsanto Company.

 What Is Aspartame Anyway?

-Discovered in 1965 by a scientist working for GD Searle, aspartame took a long, tortuous and terribly controversial path to eventual FDA approval, in 1983, for use in soft drinks–a development that really opened the door for mass consumption.
-Since then, the FDA-influenced mainstream has regarded anyone questioning aspartame’s safety, kooks and conspiracy theorists, but the rapidly growing numbers of dissenting voices, including Mission Possible, Dorway and Joseph Mercola, for starters–suggest that maybe aspartame’s safety is a topic worth investigating.
+Discovered in 1965 by a scientist working for GD Searle, aspartame took a long, tortuous and terribly controversial path to eventual FDA approval in 1983.
+It was green-lighted for use in soft drinks–a development that really opened the door for mass consumption.
+Since then, the FDA-influenced mainstream has regarded anyone questioning aspartame’s safety, kooks and conspiracy theorists.
+But the rapidly growing numbers of dissenting voices, including Mission Possible, Dorway and several doctors, for starters–suggest that maybe aspartame’s safety is a topic worth investigating.

 About 180 times sweeter than table sugar, aspartame is found in over 5000 products, from beverages to chewing gum to cooking sauces to children’s medicine.
 According to the FDA, it’s the most thoroughly studied product ever approved.
 That may be true, but it also happens to be the most criticised product on the market, as 80% of complaints voluntarily lodged with the FDA involve aspartame.

-The first aspartame studies on infant monkeys, in 1967, did not end at all well for the monkeys.
+Here are some scary aspartame facts.
+The first aspartame studies on infant monkeys, in 1967, did not end at all well.
 Five of seven developed grand mal seizures and one died.
 In 1970, a year after discovering that MSG is a neurotoxin that causes brain tumours in mice, Dr. John Olney discovered that one of aspartame’s main components, aspartic acid, also has the same effect in mice.
 Yet while the former findings were instrumental in ridding baby food of MSG, Olney’s aspartame studies fell on deaf ears.
 Searle knew of the results, yet failed to include them in the company’s application, in 1973, for FDA approval of aspartame.
 Despite its own scientists’ concerns, in July, 1974 the FDA approved the limited use of aspartame in dry foods.

 Shortly thereafter, Olney and consumer attorney James Turner took matters to the courts.

 What exactly is the aspartame molecule made of?
-Ninety percent is composed of two amino acids–phenylalanine and aspartic acid–while the rest is methyl ester.
+Ninety percent is composed of two amino acids, phenylalanine and aspartic acid.
+The rest is methyl ester.
 Each of these components at high enough doses can cause significant and various types of damage in humans.
 Phenylalanine constitutes roughly 50% of the aspartame molecule.

-Aspartic acid constitutes another 40% of the aspartame molecule; and as Dr. Olney demonstrated with his brain-tumored mice, it isn’t exactly safe.
+Aspartic acid constitutes another 40% of the aspartame molecule.
+As Dr. Olney demonstrated with his brain-tumored mice, it isn’t exactly safe.
 He’d already coined “excitotoxin” to define MSG, and further applied the term to aspartic acid.
-An excitotoxin is basically a neurotransmitter that, in excessive amounts, over-stimulates neurons until they die.
+An excitotoxin is basically a neurotransmitter which, in excessive amounts, over-stimulates neurons until they die.
 Such gradual damage to the nervous system can produce memory loss, degenerative disorders like Parkinson’s and other neurological issues.

-Olney and Turner petitioned for a public hearing on aspartame’s safety concerns in August, 1974, and the FDA soon rescinded its approval.
+Olney and Turner petitioned for a public hearing on aspartame’s safety concerns in August, 1974.
+The result?
+The FDA soon rescinded its approval.
 In 1976, FDA investigations into Searle’s laboratory practices found deficiencies in method, and inaccuracy and manipulation of data aplenty.
-Eight months later, the FDA formally requested that the US Attorney office begin grand jury proceedings into whether Searle misrepresented and concealed evidence about aspartame safety.
+Eight months later, the FDA formally requested that the US Attorney office begin grand jury proceedings into whether Searle misrepresented and concealed aspartame facts that disproved its safety.

 Within a month of being appointed to head up the grand jury, US Attorney Sam Skinner was offered a job by Searle’s law firm, Sidley and Austin.
 He took it, of course.
 Skinner’s replacement, assistant US Attorney William Conlon, let the statute of limitations expire on the Searle prosecution.
 Fifteen months later, he too would be hired by Sidley and Austin.
 All told, at least seven FDA agents would be granted jobs with Searle, or Searle’s satellite firms, or somewhere else in the sweetener/soft-drink industry, after helping to get aspartame approved.